nikki-experiments/my-react-boilerplate/README.md

 [Node](https://nodejs.org/en/download/) is a server framework that allows for asynchronous JavaScript programming on the server.
 Node files (.js files) must be initiated in the command line.
 You can include modules in your application.
 NPM (a package manager for Node) is included with Node.js.

 First make sure Node.js is installed.
-Either install via the website above or if you have Homebrew installed on your machine, just run the following:
+Either install via the website above or you can install via Homebrew.
+The LTS version is recommended and should be supported for at least 2 years.
+The current version will include the latest but might have a few things that are unstable.
+It's recommended to use the LTS version for production.

     $ brew install node